Baby wearing a brown crochet hat with round bear ears in a soft neutral nursery.

 Quick answer

-This baby bear hat crochet pattern is worked in the round from the top down using worsted weight yarn and an H-8 (5 mm) hook.
-It uses double crochet stitches and features a ribbed brim made with front and back post stitches.
-Four baby sizes are included, from preemie to 12 months.
+This baby bear hat crochet pattern is a beginner-friendly hat worked from the top down using worsted weight yarn (#4) and an H-8 (5 mm) crochet hook.
+It includes preemie, 0–3 months, 3–6 months, and 6–12 months sizes and features a stretchy ribbed brim with classic bear ears sewn on top.

 Why you’ll love this pattern